65th Street Yard

 The 65th Street Yard, also Bay Ridge Rail Yard, is a rail yard on the Upper New York Bay in Sunset Park and Bay Ridge, Brooklyn.
-Equipped with two transfer bridges which allow rail cars to be loaded and unloaded onto car floats, the last of once extensive car float operations in the Port of New York and New Jersey.
+Equipped with two transfer bridges which allow rail cars to be loaded and unloaded onto car floats, it is the last of once extensive car float operations in the Port of New York and New Jersey.
 Located adjacent to the Brooklyn Army Terminal, it provided a major link in the city's rail freight network in the first half of the twentieth century.
 It was later used as a conventional railroad yard at the end of the LIRR/NY&A Bay Ridge Branch.
 The new transfer bridges were constructed in 1999, but remained unused until the transfer bridges were activated in July 2012.

 History

 The yard was originally operated by the New Haven Railroad.
 It originally had four electrically operated car float bridges of the Overhead Suspension Contained Apron type (French Patent) and were named in alphabetical order from south to north: "Abie", "Benny", "Charlie" and "Davy".
 These four transfer bridges handled more than 1000 cars per day from the 1920s to the 1950s.
 Traffic subsequently declined and the yard was abandoned in 1968, after the New Haven was absorbed in the creation of Penn Central (PC) and float operations were ended by PC.
 The four transfer bridges were removed in the 1970's.

 Around 1978, the New York Dock Railway installed a pontoon supported pony plate girder float bridge, moved from Erie Railroad's West 28th Street Yard in Manhattan.
 The bridge referred as Brooklyn Army Terminal float bridge, abbreviated BAT, was used until about 1990.
 Its main purpose was to keep the 65th Street Yard accessible while the First Avenue was reconstructed and the yard could therefore not be reached from the Bush Terminal.
 The wreck of the bridge is still in the water just off the northwest corner of the yard.